Can Vitamins Help Me Sleep Better? The Best Vitamins and Minerals for Sleep

 Vitamin B12 deficiency is linked to insomnia and B-Complex vitamin supplements may help combat feelings of lethargy and anxiety.
 B12 helps your body to create energy and improves the health of blood cells, brain function, metabolism, and energy.

 Studies have shown that intravenous vitamin C supplements can help patients with obstructive sleep apnea to sleep better.
 Vitamin C is crucial to maintaining a healthy immune system and can help ease symptoms of colds and flu.

 - Bell peppers

 Calcium and Magnesium

 Calcium is essential to melatonin production (the hormone that regulate the body for sleep).
 Your teeth and bones will be grateful too.
-Calcium and magnesium can aid nighttime relaxation to help you fall asleep faster and stay asleep longer.
+Calcium and magnesium may aid nighttime relaxation to help you fall asleep faster and stay asleep longer.

-Calcium and Magnesium-rich foods:
+Calcium and magnesium-rich foods:

 - Dairy products

 - Beans and lentils